xinghaochen/Pose-REN/README.md

 $ cp config.py.example config.py
 ```

-Use the Python script `evaluation/run_model.py` for prediction with predefined centers in `labels` directory:
+Use the Python script `src/testing/predict.py` for prediction with predefined centers in `labels` directory:
 ``` bash
 $ python src/testing/predict.py icvl your/path/to/output/file.txt
 ```
-The script depends on [pycaffe](https://github.com/BVLC/caffe).
+The script depends on pycaffe.

 Please see [here](https://github.com/xinghaochen/awesome-hand-pose-estimation/tree/master/evaluation) for how to evaluate performance of hand pose estimation.